-To do this Filter list of groups, by group name, according to whatever text you input.
-Clear any current filter, makes all groups available.
-Click to open and display the Track Grouping Matrix.
-Determine whether to list all groups, only those currently active/enabled, or only those where one or more tracks are active in the Media/Razor edits column.
-Click to set color, set a random color, or reset color to default.
-Click once to select the group: double-click to rename it.
-Toggle group status to enabled/disabled.
-Specify whether to display these tracks in the track panel in arrange view.
-Specify whether to display these tracks in the mixer panel in mixer view.
-Indicate number of tracks in each group.
-List all tracks in a group.
+Use this To do this Filter Box (top left) Filter list of groups, by group name, according to whatever text you input.
+Clear button Clear any current filter, makes all groups available.
+Track Grouping Matrix Click this button to open and display the Track Grouping Matrix.
+All groups, Groups in use or Media/Razor edit groups Determine whether to list all groups, only those currently active/enabled, or only those where one or more tracks are active in the Media/Razor edits column.
+1 st Column Click to set color, set a random color, or reset color to default.
+Name column Click once to select the group: double-click to rename it.
+Enabled column Toggle group status to enabled/disabled. ТСР Specify whether to display these tracks in the track panel in arrange view. МСР Specify whether to display these tracks in the mixer panel in mixer view.
+Tracks Indicate number of tracks in each group.
+Grouped track list List all tracks in a group.
 Double click for menu to add tracks to, or remove tracks from, the group.
-Indicate which controls/features are enabled for the group - e.g. Media/Razor edits, Volume, Pan, Mute, Solo.
-Double-click to open the grouping window to edit group characteristics.
-Toggle options to choose whether to automatically group for media/razor editing all tracks in the project, selected tracks only or no tracks.
+Group attributes Lists which controls/features are enabled for the group - e.g. Volume, Pan, Mute, Solo.
+Double-click to open grouping window to edit group attributes.
+Automatically group options Toggle options to choose whether to automatically group for media/razor editing all tracks in the project, selected tracks only or no tracks.
 Can be used, for example, to temporarily group all tracks in a file.
 Note: When automatically group selected tracks is enabled, clicking a media item will change the selection only if that track is not already selected.
-Display menu of toggle options to: Select tracks in group when selecting group Add/remove child tracks when adding/removing parent folder Show track dropdown list nested by folders Dock Track Group Manager window in docker Double-click on any column header to sort list by that column.

-Note: Changes to any group status, characteristics or features made here are automatically carried over to the Track Grouping Matrix and vice versa.
+Options button Display menu of toggle options to: Select tracks in group when selecting group Add/remove child tracks when adding/removing parent folder Show track dropdown list nested by folders Dock Track Group Manager window in docker Sort group list • • Note : Changes made here are automatically carried over to the Track Grouping Matrix and vice versa.